geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

     return line,

+# Run the actual animation call which will generate the video.
 anim = animation.FuncAnimation(fig, animate, init_func=init, frames=len(w), interval=200, blit=True)
 anim.save('./video/hyperplane.mp4', fps=30, extra_args=['-vcodec', 'libx264'], bitrate=500)

 ```
-We can see the result in this image gif below.
-As you can see, the separation plane
+We can see the result below.
+The separation plane changes from its initial position
-changes from its initial position to the one which minimize the classification error.
+to the one which minimize the classification error.

 <p align="center">
     <video controls>